Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Review

-A priori, there are other possible types of behavior, at least beyond the first subleading order in perturbation theory. \textit{Metastable} initial data collapses with $t_H\propto\epsilon^{-p}$ with $p>2$ at small amplitudes (or another more rapid growth of $t_H$ as $\epsilon\to 0$).
+A priori, there are other possible types of behavior, at least beyond the first subleading order in perturbation theory, that is, at finite $\epsilon$. \textit{Metastable} initial data collapse with $t_H\propto\epsilon^{-p}$ with $p>2$ at small but not arbitrarily small amplitudes (or another more rapid growth of $t_H$ with decreasing amplitude).
 We will find this type of behavior common on the ``shoreline'' of islands of stability where stable behavior transitions to unstable.
 As we will discuss further below, metastable behavior may or may not continue as $\epsilon\to 0$; in principle, as higher order terms in perturbation theory become less important, the behavior may shift to either stable or unstable as described above.
+In principle, initial data that are stable at third order in perturbation theory but unstable at higher order could have metastable scaling even in the $\epsilon\to 0$ limit, though our numerical study cannot address this case.
 We in fact find circumstantial evidence in favor of the different possibilities.
-Figure \ref{f:m0w085} shows metastable initial data that continues to collapse to times $t_H\sim 0.6t_{lim}$ but more slowly than $\epsilon^{-2}$; note that $t_H$ for collapsed evolutions at small amplitudes lies significantly above the curve $t_H=a\epsilon^{-2}+b$ (which is determined as in figure \ref{f:m0w025}).
+In the case that the $\epsilon\to 0$ behavior is perturbatively unstable, the perturbative scaling $t_H\propto \epsilon^{-2}$ only appears for larger $t_H$ than the typical unstable case; it may therefore be reasonable for the reader to consider metastable initial data as part of a second order transition between unstable and stable classes of initial data.
+Figure \ref{f:m0w085} shows metastable initial data that continue to collapse to times $t_H\sim 0.6t_{lim}$ but more slowly than $\epsilon^{-2}$; note that $t_H$ for collapsed evolutions at small amplitudes lies significantly above the curve $t_H=a\epsilon^{-2}+b$ (which is determined as in figure \ref{f:m0w025}).
 There was one additional type of behavior identified by \cite{1508.02709}, which was called ``quasi-stable'' initial data at the time since the low-amplitude behavior was not yet clear.
-We find here that these initial data are typically stable at small amplitude but exhibit irregular, often strongly non-monotonic or even chaotic, behavior in $t_H$ as a function of $\epsilon$, so we will denote them as \textit{irregular} initial data.
+We find here that these initial data are typically stable at small amplitude but exhibit irregular behavior in $t_H$ as a function of $\epsilon$, so we will denote them as \textit{irregular} initial data; irregular behavior may be strongly non-monotonic or even exhibit some evidence of chaos.
 Figure \ref{f:m0w11} shows an example of irregular initial data.
 Later, we will see more striking examples of this behavior for massive scalars.